njoyard/yarm/README.md

 operators take precedence over `OR` operators.  `field:value` criteria match fields with the exact value passed, but you can also pass regular expressions.

-	?query=field1:value OR field2:/^foo/ AND subdoc.field:/^bar/
+	?query=field1:value OR field2:/^foo/i AND subdoc.field:/^bar/

+You can invert criteria by replacing the colon with an exclamation mark.

+	?query=field!notThisValue AND field!/notThisRegex/

 There is currently no strict syntax checks on queries.
 Malformed queries may make yarm throw exceptions.